 Student of our universe and teacher of our community, Nadia reminds us of the interconnected beauty and complexity of our world.
 Grounded in faith and guided by knowledge as an astronomer, ambassador and teacher, Nadia is truly a Muslim Shero of Minnesota.

-As Communications Manager at Reviving Sisterhood, Sarah Gruidl writes for the Muslim Sheroes of Minnesota storytelling project, centering the lived experiences and the diverse accomplishments of female trailblazers and change-makers.
+As Lead Storyteller at Reviving Sisterhood, Sarah Gruidl writes for the Muslim Sheroes of Minnesota storytelling project, centering the lived experiences and the diverse accomplishments of female trailblazers and change-makers.

 In collaboration with Reviving the Islamic Sisterhood for Empowerment (RISE), we’ve shared a range of stories about Muslim Sheroes in Minnesota – women who are making a difference in their community without waiting for permission.
 Get inspired by their stories.